SUTL Cazenove Sustainable Balanced Fund (Schroders)

 Pornography avoidance policy

-Find funds that avoid companies that derive significant income from pornography and related areas.
+Avoids companies that derive significant income from pornography and related areas.
 Strategies vary.
-See fund details for further information.
 Banking & Financials

 Predatory lending exclusion

-Fund excludes financial services companies with widely criticised, aggressive lending practices where interest rates are typically very high, includes ‘doorstep lending’) Governance & Management
+Excludes financial services companies with widely criticised, aggressive lending practices where interest rates are typically very high, (eg ‘doorstep lending’) Governance & Management

 Avoids companies with poor governance